 Another option is to be an authorized user on another adult’s credit card.
 Your income isn’t considered at all.
 Still, you must have a relative or friend who trusts you and agrees to it, just like when you use a co-signer.
 As an authorized user, you can make purchases, but the credit card issuer won’t require you to make payments on the balance.

 How Much Should You Make to Get a Credit Card?

 Issuers don’t specify an amount of income you must have to qualify for a credit card.
-However, the higher your income, the more likely it is that you’ll be approved for the card and the higher your credit limit will be.
+However, the higher your income, the more likely you’ll be approved for the card, and the higher your credit limit will be.
 (Some may ask for proof of your income, so have a copy of your pay stubs, bank statements, or other income available.)

 If your credit card application asks for your annual income and you’re paid weekly, multiply your weekly amount by 52.
 If it asks for monthly income, multiply your weekly amount by 52 and then divide by 12.
 Also, pay attention to whether the issuer wants gross (before taxes) or net income.

 Don’t be tempted to inflate your income so you can qualify for the credit card.
 Technically, that’s illegal.
 If you’re caught, you could be prosecuted.
 Inflating your income also puts you at risk for getting a credit limit you can’t handle.
 While the thought of a large credit limit may sound great, you don’t want to rack up thousands of dollars in high-interest credit card debt before you’ve graduated.

 Yes, a college or graduate student can get a credit card.
 You will need to show proof of income, which you can do if you have a job.
 How high your income is will impact how high your credit limit will be.
 If you don't have your own income, you may not be able to get a credit card without a co-signer.